By Daniel Meyers (Originally published May 11, 2020; Updated November 23, 2020)

 Directors and Artists-in-Residence are also offering small-group and one-on-one instruction remotely.
 Teaching lessons and coaching small ensembles virtually still poses its challenges, but through creative solutions, students and teachers have been able to find success in these meetings.
 Cello Artist-in-Residence Seth Parker Woods, for instance, has invited students to send him recordings of themselves playing a piece they are learning; then, in virtual meetings, Woods offers feedback and discusses techniques for improvement with the students.
-Eugenia Jeong, the Director of the Piano Program, hosts a weekly “Performance Class” in which students share pre-recorded videos of themselves playing, which are then discussed with the class.
+Eugenia Jeong, the Director of Piano Studies, hosts a weekly “Performance Class” in which students share pre-recorded videos of themselves playing, which are then discussed with the class.
 In another case, vocal instructor Jeffrey Ray and Patrice Michaels have students sing along to pre-recorded accompaniment tracks.
 Not only have these creative strategies allowed one-on-one instructors to overcome some unique challenges, they have offered an opportunity similar to the virtual large ensemble meetings: a chance to re-focus on music fundamentals.

 A Social Opportunity